theoh-io/Loomo_app_ADP/README.md

 https://drive.google.com/drive/folders/1FSVhPz7ZhSJqS4sTjBbKZDFhiEfk5ofH

-The installation process can be quite tedious :disappointed_relieved:.
+The installation process of Android Studio and its dependencies can be quite tedious :disappointed_relieved:.

 Concerning my Setup I used:
 - Android Sudio  (Try using Android Studio version below 4.0)